-The insurance provisions in the Group's financial statements are subject to significant uncertainty and are based on estimates of future events, which are not all within the Group's control.
+As described in note 2 on page 25, the insurance provisions in the Group's financial statements are subject to significant uncertainty and are based on estimates of future events, which are not all within the Group's control.
 The additional reinsurance protection purchased by the Group mitigates this risk to a substantial degree.